evgenyneu/SigmaSwiftStatistics/README.md

 <img src='https://raw.githubusercontent.com/evgenyneu/SwiftStatistics/master/Graphics/logo.png' width='256' alt='Statistical library for Swift'>

-# Statistics library for Swift
+# Sigma - statistics library for Swift

 This library is a collection of functions that perform statistical calculations in Swift.